Skip to main content

 Read More

-Couple smiling after dental care
+Couple smiling after contacting us for dental care

 Missing Teeth?
 Your Guide to the Different Types of Dental Implants

-By Dental Implants, Implant Dentistry No Comments
+By Dental Implants, Implant Dentistry

 Dental implants are an extraordinary advance in dentistry and give patients a permanent, comfortable, attractive solution to missing teeth.
 Because dental implants integrate into the jawbone, they function just like regular teeth.
 Dentures can slip out of place and are often uncomfortable and a dental bridge involves altering adjacent healthy teeth, making implants a much better option.
 Our Naperville prosthodontist Dr. Anthony LaVacca has expertise in a variety of different types of dental implants, as well as techniques, in order to accommodate patients’ needs, goals and budget.
 Here are some of the choices you’ll find at Naperville Dental Specialists: